By Craig Neil. This post includes affiliate links.

 Overview

-The church we see today isn’t the original of course, and in fact, there are thought to have been at least seven earlier churches built on the site over the years, with the current one dating from 1892.
+The church we see today isn’t the original, of course, and in fact, there are thought to have been at least seven earlier churches built on the site over the years, with the current one dating from 1892.
+If you’re wondering why there were so many earlier churches, the answer comes from its location at the foot of Edinburgh Castle, one of the most besieged castles of any city in the world.

-Hundreds of years of conflicts meant that the Parish Church of St. Cuthbert was vulnerable to attack as it was a prime location for troops to take refuge in, including the infamous Bishop’s Wars of 1640-1642 which eventually spread out to England and Ireland, and the failed occupation of Edinburgh by the Jacobites in 1745.
+Hundreds of years of conflicts meant that the Parish Church of St. Cuthbert was vulnerable to attack as it was a prime location for troops to take refuge in, including the infamous Bishop’s Wars of 1640–1642, which eventually spread out to England and Ireland, and the failed occupation of Edinburgh by the Jacobites in 1745.

 After the church fell into ruin in the 1800s the old building was demolished and the current one was commissioned, initially with a rather plain interior but with many embellishments subsequently added during the 20th century.
+The exterior, meanwhile, is very grand and typical of the imposing architecture found elsewhere in Edinburgh’s New Town, especially when viewed from the western side on Lothian Road.

-As one of the oldest kirkyards in the city, it’s a remarkable place that absolutely drips with atmosphere and with the castle framing the background it has to be one of the best places for photographers in Edinburgh.
+Before entering the Parish Church of St. Cuthbert it’s worth taking a good walk around the exterior to admire it from the outside before heading into the graveyard to look at the ancient tombstones.
+As one of the oldest kirkyards in the city, it’s a remarkable place that absolutely drips with atmosphere, and with the castle framing the background, it has to be one of the best places for photographers in Edinburgh.

-The highlights
+The Highlights

-Take a good look when you visit to really appreciate the workmanship that went into creating the alabaster frieze on the wall of the apse which rivals any of the decorations in St. Giles Cathedral.
+1: This church is absolutely beautiful inside, but the apse (the coved area at the far end behind the communion table) is the real highlight.
+Take a good look when you visit to really appreciate the workmanship that went into creating the alabaster frieze on the wall of the apse, which rivals any of the decorations in St. Giles Cathedral.

 2: There are lots of details to keep an eye open for in the Parish Church of St. Cuthbert including the mural on the domed roof of the apse and the stunning stained-glass windows that depict stories from the Old Testament.
+One of these windows on the north side of the church was created by Tiffany’s of New York and is one of only five of its kind in Britain.

 3: Graveyards aren’t normally places where you’d go sightseeing but the one at the Parish Church of St. Cuthbert is well worth taking a look around, not only for the gravestones but also for the incredible views.
+Look up to see Edinburgh Castle looming overhead and enjoy a unique angle of Scotland’s top attraction that’s difficult to appreciate from anywhere else in the city.

-Visiting tips
+Visiting Tips

 1: This is without a doubt one of the most attractive churches in Edinburgh, but visitors should be aware that it isn’t open year-round.
 In fact, it’s only open between April and September, Tuesday to Friday.

 2: Tourists hoping to include this church in their sightseeing itineraries will find it by walking through Princes Street Gardens.
-At the far end, next to the play park, there’s a gated wall which opens to the graveyard with the church entrance offset to one side.
+At the far end, next to the play park, there’s a gated wall that opens to the graveyard, with the church entrance offset to one side.
+There’s another entrance on Lothian Road on the opposite side of the church, which has steps and isn’t suitable for disabled access.

 3: As it’s situated right in the heart of Edinburgh there are plenty of facilities for visitors.
 The church itself has accessible toilets on the ground floor and there are more toilets upstairs, as well as public toilets behind the Ross Bandstand in Princes Street Gardens.

 As far as food goes, you’re spoilt for choice thanks to umpteen cafes and restaurants on Lothian Road and even more on Princes Street.
-For car parking, the nearest option is NCP Castle Terrace (postcode EH1 2EW), but prepare for a shock at it’s horrendously expensive at around £10 per hour.
+For car parking, the nearest option is NCP Castle Terrace (postcode EH1 2EW), but prepare for a shock as it’s horrendously expensive at around £10 per hour.

-Tourist information
+Tourist Information

 The main entrance of the Parish Church of St. Cuthbert opens onto a vestibule which runs across the width of the church and has several monuments and artefacts inside it including one of the old bells from the 1700s.